 Dyslexia

-International Dyslexia Association defines “dyslexia” as:
+International Dyslexia Association Definition of "Dyslexia"

 Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
-These difficulties typically result from a deficit in the phonological [awareness] of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
+These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede the growth of vocabulary and background knowledge.
 (Adopted by the International Dyslexia Association Board of Directors, November 12, 2002)

 Common Signs of Dyslexia

-School Age Children Teenagers and Adults
+Young Children School Age Children Teenagers and Adults

 Delay in learning to talk